Eden Waterproof Body Blossom

 Well, maybe.
 Except for the part where a wire comes out of the toy through a hole in the belly, near the front.
 I understand it needs to connect to the control pack somehow (standard, CE dial-style controls), but not only does it make cleaning harder than it should be (and you can certainly rule out waterproof capabilities) but it’s kind of weird for the wire to come out from between my lips.

-You might be wondering, now, if there was anything I did like.
-Yes.
-I liked the colour of this.
-It’s a neat sort of dark fuchsia.
-It’s just too bad that the shape of the toy isn’t aesthetically appealing; otherwise, I might just consider not throwing it away.
+You might be wondering now if there was anything I did like.
+Yes, I liked the colour of this.
+It’s a neat dark fuchsia.
+It’s just too bad the shape of the toy isn’t aesthetically appealing; otherwise, I might just consider not throwing it away.

 Also, the awkward pose of the “model” on the packaging makes me smile.
 I mean, who wouldn’t?
 The fake breast groping and the forced smile are just so strange.
 I can’t help but laugh.
 Thanks for that, California Exotic Novelties, and not much else.